bjlkeng/bjlkeng.github.io/source/posts/the-expectation-maximization-algorithm.rst

 inferred from the observed variables.

-One reason why we add latent variables is to model "higher level concepts" (i.e. latent variables) in the data, usually these "concepts" are unobserved but easily understood by the modeller.
-Adding these variables can simplify our model by reducing the number of parameters we have to estimate.
+One reason why we add latent variables is to model "higher level concepts" in the data, usually these "concepts" are unobserved but easily understood by the modeller.
+Adding these variables can also simplify our model by reducing the number of parameters we have to estimate.

 Consider the problem of modelling medical symptoms such as blood pressure, heart rate and glucose levels (observed outcomes) and mediating factors such as smoking, diet and exercise (observed "inputs").
 We could model all the possible relationships between the mediating factors and observed outcomes but the number of connections grows very quickly.
 Instead, we can model this problem as having mediating factors causing a non-observable hidden variable such as heart disease, which in turn causes our medical symptoms.
 This is shown in the next figure (example taken from *Machine Learning: A Probabilistic Perspective*).

 .. image:: /images/latent_vars.png
    :height: 300px